Lucia's Blog: 2022-09-11

 I. WHY MUST WE BE FAITHFUL UNTO DEATH:

 When we are baptized into Christ, we become Christians and begin walking in newness of life.
 We begin a new life in which we must resolve to set aside or put to death those things that were part of our old way of life, the old man of sin (Romans 6:4; 2 Cor.
 5:17; Eph.
 4:22).
-As we start crucifying the old man of sin, living and pursuing our new life in Christ, we start an intimate relationship with our Savior and Lord, walking and following His footsteps.
+As we start crucifying the old man of sin, living and pursuing our new life in Christ, we begin an intimate relationship with our Savior and Lord, walking and following His footsteps.
 Jesus expects this new man or new creation to be faithful unto death to obtain the reward He promised us, our crown of life (Revelation 2:10).
-But to be faithful unto death, there are some big steps to Heaven we must consider.
+But to be faithful unto death, we must consider some significant steps to Heaven.

 • Faithfulness to God demands complete obedience: